Pakistan Day Celebrated At Embassies With Traditional Zeal, Fervour - UrduPoint

 At the ceremonies, photo exhibitions were held to highlight the Pakistan Movement and special cakes were cut.

-Special documentaries were screened which shone light on key moments of the struggle for Pakistan including the historic passage of Pakistan Resolution in Lahore on 23 March, 1940.
+Special documentaries were screened which shone light on key moments of the struggle for Pakistan including the historic passage of the Pakistan Resolution in Lahore on 23 March 1940.

 In India, the High Commission of Pakistan, New Delhi, celebrated the day.
 Salman Sharif, Charg� d' Affaires, raised Pakistan's flag to the tune of national anthem at an elegant flag-hoisting ceremony at the Chancery's Lawns.